rkravi24/Smart_Crop_Selector/README.md

   - **JSONBin.io API Key:**

-  - **json data** Required json data given in a separate dir "jsondata" store this in your jsonBin.io account and copy all required api and link and store in ".env". (see required configuration variables in config.py file)
+  - **json data** Required json data given in a separate dir "jsonData" store this in your jsonBin.io account in two separate bin and copy all required api and link. (see required configuration variables in config.py file)

   - **.env** Create a .env file in the root directory of your project.
 Store the
     configuration variables inside the .env file.

 ### Setup Steps